 Accounting capabilities – possessing the ability to both properly record, as well as reconcile transactions.

 To contact the Trust and Investment Services Department, call (309) 743-7856.

-Not FDIC insured, not a deposit or other obligation of, or guaranteed by, the bank, and subject to investment risks, including possible loss of principal amount invested.
+Products offered by Trust & Investment Services are not FDIC insured, not a deposit, not guaranteed by the bank or other obligation of the bank, not insured by any federal government agency, may go down in value, and subject to investment risks, including possible loss of principal amount invested.